yijiasu-crypto/kitten-swap/chain/README.md

 ### `yarn test`

 This script will run some test cases that're runnable on a localhost development testnet.
 Some test cases, such as integration tests with Uniswap or Sushiswap, must be performed on a live testnet, use `yarn test:kovan` instead.
-Before running this script, use `yarn ganache` to create a localhost testnet and keep it running on the background.
+Before running this script, use `yarn ganache` to create a localhost testnet and keep it running in the background.

 ### `yarn test:kovan`